India

 Credit: euronews (in English) Duration: 08:00Published

-Singapore Singapore City-state in maritime Southeast Asia
+Singapore Singapore Country in Southeast Asia

 Hong Kong Hong Kong Special administrative region of China